[~/sinatra/sinatra-selenium/intro(master)]$ pwd -P /Users/casiano/local/src/ruby/sinatra/sinatra-selenium/intro

 La URL puede ser relativa o absoluta.
 La conducta depende del driver.

-Supposing the app is running on port 4567
+Supposing the app is running on port 4567, doing something like:

 Entre las alternativas se encuentran: